Victoria Cross: Separate Commonwealth awards

 Australia was the first Commonwealth realm to create its own VC, on 15 January 1991.
-Although it is a separate award, its appearance is identical to its British counterpart.
-Canada followed suit when in 1993 Queen Elizabeth signed Letters Patent creating the Canadian VC, which is also similar to the British version, except that the legend has been changed from "for valour" to the Latin "pro valore.
-This language was chosen so as to favour neither French nor English, the two official languages of Canada.
-New Zealand was the third country to adapt the VC into its own honours system.
-While the New Zealand and Australian VCs are technically separate awards, the decoration is identical to the British design, including being cast from the same gunmetal as the British VC.
-The Canadian Victoria Cross also includes metal from the same cannon, along with copper and other metals from all regions of Canada.
+Canada followed suit when in 1993, followed by New Zealand in 1999.
+While each of these new awards are technically separate from the British award, the Australian and New Zealand decoration is identical to the British design and is cast from the same gunmetal.
+The Canadian Victoria Cross is almost identical, except that the legend has been changed from "for valour" to the Latin "pro valore.
+This language was chosen so as to favour neither English nor French, the two official languages of Canada.
+It also includes metal from the same cannon, along with copper and other metals from all regions of Canada.

-There have been five recipients of the Victoria Cross for Australia, four for action in Afghanistan and one awarded for action in the Second World War following a review.
+There have been six recipients of the Victoria Cross for Australia, four for action in Afghanistan and one awarded for action in the Second World War following a review.
 The first was to Trooper Mark Donaldson (Special Air Service Regiment) on 16 January 2009 for actions during Operation Slipper, the Australian contribution to the War in Afghanistan; Ben Roberts-Smith, Daniel Keighran and Cameron Baird were also awarded the Victoria Cross for Australia for actions in Afghanistan.
 Teddy Sheean was awarded the VC after the Australian Government convened an expert panel to review his case.
-The Victoria Cross for New Zealand has been awarded once: Corporal Willie Apiata (New Zealand Special Air Service) on 2July 2007, for his actions in the War in Afghanistan in 2004.
-The Canadian Victoria Cross has been cast once, to be awarded to the Unknown Soldier at the rededication of the Vimy Memorial on 7April 2007 (this date being chosen as it was the 90th anniversary of the battle of Vimy Ridge), but pressure from veterans' organisations caused the plan to be dropped.
+The Victoria Cross for New Zealand has been awarded once: Corporal Willie Apiata (New Zealand Special Air Service) on 2 July 2007, for his actions in the War in Afghanistan in 2004.
+The Canadian Victoria Cross has been cast once, to be awarded to the Unknown Soldier at the rededication of the Vimy Memorial on 7 April 2007 (this date being chosen as it was the 90th anniversary of the battle of Vimy Ridge), but pressure from veterans' organisations caused the plan to be dropped.